uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

     > 2-2
     [1] 0

 Now save the file you have written as `labbook_YYMMDD.R` (replace YYMMDD with today's date e.g. `labbook_160103.R`).
-You must use the `.R` extension to indicate that this is an R script, but you can, of course, choose any name you wish.[^2]
+You must use the `.R` extension to indicate that this is an R script, but you can, of course, choose any name you wish.

+The console is also called an _interactive_ R session.
+What you type here is gone when you close down R. The source pane is simply a view into a text file (with the `.R` extension) that allows you to document, edit, correct and _most importantly_ save your work.
+The next time you come back to R, you re-open the file, and replay your commands.
+Got it?
+Then you're now starting to follow the principles of reproducible research.

 ---